 Did any of the classics you bought for Salvage Hunters Classic Cars throw up any nightmare problems?

 Paul – I’m nearly twenty five years in the trade now.
 Although we had lots of problems, nothing was actually surprising or terrifying.
 We’ve been here before hundreds of times.
 But we had a Porsche 928 which we knew had electrical problems.
 We took the dashboard out to check the connections and found that mice had been there before.
 They’d had an orgy behind the dash and most of the wiring had been severed.
 They’d eaten all the way though.
+We kinda wished the previous owners had called on a pest control georgetown texas company or something like that.
 So we pretty much had to rewire that car from scratch.
 And even though its from 1982, it has a lot of wiring.
 We also took the relay board out from under the passengers seat and refreshed all the connections, spade terminals and relays.
 So we basically did all the electrics and its probably the only Porsche 928 in the world that doesn’t have electrical problems.

 Did you have any major disagreements on any of the projects you bought for Salvage Hunters Classic Cars?